Estimating Efficiency Is Not About Being Faster. It’s About Wasting Less Effort.

 Adoption with tech-averse teams (what actually works)

-A lot of older owners and senior estimators do not want “another system.”
+A lot of older owners and senior estimators don’t want “another system.”
 Fair.

 The way to roll this out is simple: